310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 {% endbubble %}
 {% bubble Madara %}
 “*God*”?
 There’s no *way* something like that exists.
-In this world, there’s no superpowers, no aliens, no youkai…
+In this world, there are no superpowers, no aliens, no youkai…

-You probably know this already, but there’s no place for fantasies to exist in a world controlled by the laws of physics.
+You prooobably know this already, but there’s no place for fantasies to exist in a world controlled by the laws of physics.

 {% endbubble %}
 {% bubble Chiaki pastworried %}